 Work on institutional entrepreneurship has attempted to better account for agency in the institutional model (Maguire et al. 2004; Dorado, 2005; Munir and Phillips, 2005; Greenwood and Suddaby 2006; Battilana et al, 2009; Henfridsson and Yoo, 2013).
 This work has connected field-level shifts in institutional arrangements to the micro-level actions of individual agents who are effectively able to ‘leverage resources to create new institutions or to transform existing ones’ (Maguire et al., 2004: 657).
 Institutional entrepreneurs (Garud et al, 2002) are thus found to play an important role in ‘igniting’ organizational changes that may eventually lead to changes in the trajectory of innovations (Henfridsson and Yoo, 2013).
 Such actors ‘skilfully draw on established practices as they envision alternative futures…providing the basis for field-level changes when they are successful’ (Henfridsson and Yoo, 2013: 944).
 This work is important in showing how actors’ discursive strategies play an important role in framing alternative possibilities (Munir and Phillips, 2005; Maguire et al., 2004).
 More broadly, it emphasises the need for multi-level, processual theories that can better account for how embedded actors shape field-level change (Battilana et al, 2009).
 However, it is relatively silent on the innovation itself and, in particular, on how the experiences of implementation and adaptation shape wider diffusion processes.

-Recent contributions are thus advocating a perspective on that evolution of innovations that takes account of the ‘emergent, processual, and recursive character of implementation and diffusion’ (Ansari et al., 2010: 84).
+Recent contributions are thus advocating a perspective on the evolution of innovations that takes account of the ‘emergent, processual, and recursive character of implementation and diffusion’ (Ansari et al., 2010: 84).
 The need for such a view is reinforced by work on one of the most widely studied management innovations, namely TQM.
 This research has been used previously to highlight the influence of social bandwagon effects upon the spread of innovations.
-David and Strang (2006) for example, describe how the spread of TQM underwent three phases of a ‘boom and bust’ cycle.
+David and Strang (2006), for example, describe how the spread of TQM underwent three phases of a ‘boom and bust’ cycle.
 First, a ‘pre-boom’ period, when TQM emerged from a mix of corporate quality programs, quality gurus and professional experts.
 Second, a ‘boom period’ marked by high levels of media attention and widespread, but ‘superficial’, implementation, aided by large numbers of generalist consulting firms.
 Third, a ‘post-boom’ period, characterised by rational and technical interests, where ‘exchanges of information and analysis…replaced celebratory success stories’ (David and Strang, 2006: 230).

 Unpacking the ‘boom and bust’ cycle of TQM helps to reveal the importance of the interplay between field-level activities promoting diffusion and firm-level implementations of the innovation.
 First, in common with the work on institutional entrepreneurship noted above, this study highlights the importance of the ‘discursive framing’ of an innovation by field-level actors (Hargadon and Douglas, 2001; Nicolini, 2010; Maguire et al., 2004).
 Thus, in the pre-boom period, specialist consultants framed TQM as a ‘solution’ to the professional management of quality issues.
 The boom period was characterised by the framing of TQM as a ‘success story’ fuelled by generalist management consultancies and widespread media attention.
 This was followed by the downswing phase which saw a shake-out in the consultancy providers, and the development of a more technically-oriented discourse.